andrew-kula931/csce451/synchronization/README.md

-!!IMPORTANT: When the final zip file is made, name it [GroupName]_classic where group name is our group name
+!!IMPORTANT: When the final zip file is made, name it [GroupName]\_classic where group name is our group name

 # Classical Synchronization Problem

-Group Members: Andrew Kula, Kurt Kuhlman
+Group Members: Andrew Kula, Kurt Kuhlman, Boston Bailey

 ## Requirements